-Cork International Film Festival’s mission is to present Ireland’s most exciting, diverse, and ambitious annual film festival, connecting and stimulating audiences and artists through a carefully curated selection of the best films, to create a unique shared cultural experience, rooted in Cork, open to the world.
+Cork International Film Festival (CIFF) is Ireland’s oldest and largest film festival, celebrating its 71st edition in 2026.
+Our mission is to present Ireland’s most exciting, diverse, and ambitious annual film festival, connecting and stimulating audiences and artists through a carefully curated selection of the best films, to create a unique shared cultural experience, rooted in Cork, open to the world.

-The Festival welcomes submissions of features and shorts, and all forms of film production – fiction, documentary, animation, experimental, etc. We look for interesting new voices and work that pushes boundaries and takes risks.
-We champion new voices and celebrate excellence in filmmaking throughout our programme.
-We also recognise filmmakers’ achievements through our 12 Awards, three of which are Academy Award® qualifying.
+CIFF welcomes submissions of features and shorts, and all forms of film production – fiction, documentary, animation, experimental, etc. We champion new voices and celebrate excellence in filmmaking throughout our programme.
+We also recognise filmmakers’ achievements through our 14 Awards, three of which are Academy Award® qualifying.

 Cork International Film Festival is accredited by the following Awards Academies: